hashcube/doc/native/android-remote-debug.md

 ## Setup

-Run `Devkit serve` and launch a Chrome web browser.
-Navigate to the Hashcube DevKit webapp at `http://localhost:9200` in the web browser.
+Run `devkit serve` and launch a Chrome web browser.
+Navigate to the Game Closure DevKit webapp at `http://localhost:9200` in the web browser.
 Select "Remote Debug" from the left-hand navigation pane.
 After a moment you will see a web inspector app in the right-hand pane.

 Remote JavaScript debugging is only available for Android devices connected via a USB cable, running a game built with the --debug and --no-compress flags.
 See the [Android build documentation](./android-build.html) for more information on the build process.